DNVIC/archipelago-sm64hacks/README.md

 To do later

 ## Anticipated Questions
 Q: Why does this exist?
+Why not just use the regular randomizer?

 A: I wanted to add sm64 romhacks to archipelago, since the "normal" world only supports vanilla sm64 (and even then, it's the PC port, while I prefer playing stuff via emulator)